Safe continual learning in model predictive control with prescribed bounds on the tracking error: Introduction

-A different research branch focuses on the idea to achieve robust constraint satisfaction of the actual system via adaption of the underlying model, see e.g.~\cite{Aswa13,BerbKoeh20,LoreCann19} and the references therein.
-For instance, in~\cite{BerbKoeh20} the notion of persistently exciting data, cf.~\cite{Will05,faulwasser2022behavioral}, is exploited to update the model and show initial and recursive feasibility of the resulting MPC scheme.
-In~\cite{hewing2019cautious,maiworm2021online} combining MPC with Gaussian process-based learning schemes was proposed to achieve predictive control with stability guarantees.
-In~\cite{maiworm2021online} a NARX model was incorporated in the learning scheme.
+Due to the recent successes in the field of machine learning, there have been attempts to utilize such techniques, especially reinforcement learning (RL), to learn an optimal control policy and mimic the behavior of (robust) MPC algorithms, see e.g.,~\cite{amos2018differentiable,10606056}.
+In~\cite{hassanpour2024practically}, RL methods have been applied to the example of a chemical reactor utilizing computations from an industrial implemented model predictive control.
+A different research branch, however, focuses on the idea to achieve robust constraint satisfaction of the actual system via adaption of the underlying model, see e.g.,~\cite{Aswa13,BerbKoeh20,LoreCann19} and the references therein.
+For instance, in~\cite{BerbKoeh20}, the notion of persistently exciting data, cf.~\cite{Will05,faulwasser2022behavioral}, is exploited to update the model and show initial and recursive feasibility of the resulting MPC scheme.
+In~\cite{hewing2019cautious,maiworm2021online}, combining MPC with Gaussian process-based learning schemes was proposed to achieve predictive control with stability guarantees.
+In~\cite{maiworm2021online}, a NARX model was incorporated in the learning scheme.
 The proposed controller in~\cite{hewing2019cautious} is formulated to address satisfaction of chance constraints, and its functioning is demonstrated with an autonomous racing vehicle.
 A similar approach was used in~\cite{matschek2023safe} to perform safe learning-based control in robotics.
 The issue of malfunctioning of the machine learning scheme is considered in~\cite{zieger2022non}, where the underlying neural network is forced to stay close to a predefined nominal model, and hence the MPC scheme safely achieves the control objective.
-Predictive safety filters are a MPC variant which is also closely related to tube-based approaches and allows the application of learning-based control techniques while guaranteeing compliance with constraints.
+Predictive safety filters are an MPC variant which is also closely related to tube-based approaches and allows the application of learning-based control techniques while guaranteeing compliance with constraints.
 The core idea is that the predictive safety filter verifies a control input signal proposed by a learning algorithm against a model.
-If the proposed control signal is deemed safe it is applied to the system, otherwise it is modified as little as necessary to guarantee constraint satisfaction, see~e.g.~\cite{Wabersich18,Wabersich21,Wabersich23}.
+If the proposed control signal is deemed safe it is applied to the system, otherwise it is modified as little as necessary to guarantee constraint satisfaction, see~e.g.,~\cite{Wabersich18,Wabersich21,Wabersich23}.
 A comprehensive overview of the application of various safe learning methods in MPC can be found in~\cite{HewingWaber20} and the references therein.
+Combining a data-based controller with a reactive feedback controller to safeguard the transient behavior is presented in~\cite{gottschalk2024reinforcement} for policy iteration, in~\cite{schmitz2023safe} for data-enabled predictive control (DeePC~\cite{coulson2019data}) based on the fundamental lemma by Willems and coauthors~\cite{willems2005note} for LTI systems, in~\cite{lanza2024_sampleddata} for Q-learning, and in~\cite{BoldLanzWoth2024_Koopman} for nonlinear systems using Koopman-based MPC.